raspberrypilearning/3D-scene/en/step_6.md

 --- /task ---

 --- task ---
-Experiment with using a speed variable to control how fast sprites move or turn in your scene.
+Experiment with using your variable to control the scene.

 Things to try:
-+ Change the range of the slider so that you are happy with the maximum and minimum speeds.
++ Change the range of the slider so that you are happy with the maximum and minimum values.
 Choose values that make sense for your project.
-+ Include `0` in the range for your speed slider.
++ Include `0` or negative numbers in the range for your slider.
 What happens?
-+ Include negative numbers in the range for your slider.
-What happens when you use move or turn blocks?
-+ Try having one sprite move faster than another one and both changing with the speed.

 **Tip:** If you are using a computer with a keyboard then you can use the arrow keys to change the value of a slider by 1.
 First click on the slider to select it and then use the left arrow to change the value by -1 and the right arrow key to change the value by 1.